JarekE/AutoPEEPTitration/readme.md

 ## Output

-model.pth
+model_splitX.pth
-Saved version of the calculated weights of the network.
+Saved version of the calculated weights of the neural network.
 Can be used for further tests outside this programme or loaded again for testing via config.py.

-classification_report.txt
-Results of the network.
-Saved text file with the focus on the F1 score.
+X is the number of split.

 Plots
 Various different plots of the data and results are possible through simple settings in config.py.
 These include loss